User-friendly, waterproof§ design

 † When calibrating three to four times a day and predictive and low alerts are both turned on.
 There may be times falling within a range approved by the FDA when the system may falsely alert (i.e., alerts when blood glucose levels are above the alert setting).

-†† For a limited time until December 31, 2016, your Priority Access program out-of-pocket cost could go as low as $0 if you purchase a MiniMed® 630G system and participate in an approved system access program.)
+†† For a limited time until April 28, 2017, your Priority Access program out-of-pocket cost could go as low as $0 if you purchase a MiniMed® 630G system and participate in an approved system access program.
+Additional terms and restrictions may apply.

 ‡ Enlite Sensor Performance Clinical Appendix.